kslifer/wordpress-on-gcp-free-tier/README.md

 But please **do this first**:
 - [Mirror](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) the public origin repo into your own private repo (private is strongly recommended, to safely store your site's variables.conf file)
-- Download the [theme(s)](https://wordpress.org/themes/) that you intend to use on the site into the wordpress-themes folder
+- Configure the [theme(s)](https://wordpress.org/themes/) that you intend to use on the site in the wordpress-themes folder
-- Download the [plugins](https://wordpress.org/plugins/) that you intend to use on the site into the wordpress-plugins folder
+- Configure the [plugins](https://wordpress.org/plugins/) that you intend to use on the site in the wordpress-plugins folder
 - Create a GCP project to install into, and ensure that your Google Account has the **Owner** IAM Role
 - Update the [variables.conf](install/variables.conf) file with your planned configuration
 - Commit the changes back into your private repo